antonkw/minimal-mistakes/_posts/2021-07-06-explore-herding-cats-writer.md

 # toc_icon: "cog"
 ---

-In that post we will check out the beginning of "herding cats" series by eed3si9n.
+In that post we will check out [Writer](https://eed3si9n.com/herding-cats/Writer.html]) of "herding cats" series by eed3si9n.

 ### Writer